sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/README.md

     * That is [Section 3](../Section_03_Tango)

 ### Android Studio
-* The perfered way as shown in these tutorials is to use Android Studio
+* The preferred way as shown in these tutorials is to use Android Studio
-* However, we will still reference everything agnostic to your personal preference of work enviorment.
+* However, we will still reference everything agnostic to your personal preference of work environment.
     * You are totally capable of using any other IDE
         * Maybe you just want to do it all in emacs, be my guest